 Underclassmen Lunch Policies: Blountstown High School has a closed lunch policy.
 Only Seniors are allowed to leave campus for lunch.
 Sixth though eleventh grade students are to remain on campus for lunch.
 Students are encouraged to participate in the lunch program available in the school.
 Students will remain within the parameters designated for lunch times.
 If parents bring lunches, they should be taken to the front office for student pick up.
+Students may not order lunch for businesses to deliver nor can they use DoorDash, Uber Eats, or any other meal delivery service.
+If a meal is brought to a student, it should be brought by the parent/guardian.

 Senior Lunch Policies: Students who leave campus during the lunch period must have a signed parental permission form on file in the office.
 If a senior takes an underclassman off campus for lunch, the student will lose their lunch privilege for the remainder of the school year.
 Underclassmen will receive disciplinary action.
 Seniors are not allowed to bring food back to underclassmen.
 Seniors who are habitually late returning from lunch will lose their lunch privilege.
+Seniors will exit through the main office door and return through the same front door.
+The receptionist will open the automatic door for seniors to return.
+No student should open outside doors for anyone, including students and visitors.
+This is to ensure the welfare and safety of our students.